sreyoshmajumder/sreyoshmajumder/README.md

   - Publish technical blog posts or research notes
   - Land an AI/ML internship at an impactful company
   - Win more hackathons 🏆
+  - Explore more Web3 and blockchain projects ⛓️
 ```

 ---